-Earn 1 hour of continuing education by joining the OT Potential Club after listening to this OT Potential Podcast course on the services cliff and autism.
+Earn 1 hour of continuing education by joining OT Potential after taking this course.

 As autistic individuals transition from adolescence to adulthood, they encounter a new and unique set of challenges.
 Yet, at this critical time, the support available to them drops dramatically.
 This is known as the “services cliff.”